-A decree from the Roman Emperor, Caesar Augustus went out throughout the nation.
+A decree from the Roman Emperor, Caesar Augustus went throughout the nation.
 The census was taken when Cyrenius was governor of Syria.
 Therefore, everyone was required to return to their hometown for this registration.
-And because Joseph was a member of the royal line, he had to go from Nazareth into Judea to Bethlehem; King David's ancient home.
+And because Joseph was a member of the royal line, he had to go to Bethlehem in Judea, King David's ancient home-Nazareth.
 The purpose was taxation.
 He took Mary, his espoused with him who was already pregnant by now with the Son of God.
-They had arrived in Bethlehem and the due time for her baby to be born was at hand.
-She gave birth to her firstborn child, a son whom she wrapped in swaddling clothes and laid in a manger for there was no room in the inn (2:1-7).
+They arrived in Bethlehem and the due time for her baby to be born was at hand.
+She gave birth to her firstborn child, a son whom she wrapped in swaddling clothes and laid Him in a manger for there was no room in the inn (2:1-7).

-That night, some shepherds were in the field outside the village guarding their sheep, and there appears an angel of the Lord in the night sky with the glory of the Lord shining all around them.
+That night, some shepherds were in the field outside the village guarding their sheep, and there appears an angel of the Lord in the night sky with the glory of the Lord shining all around him.
 At such a spectacular sight, fear came upon the shepherds.
 But, the assurance by the angel of the Lord led the shepherds to not be afraid because he brought Good News that would fill them and everyone else with great joy!
-The Good News by the angel of the Lord was in regard to God's Son, the Messiah that had just been born.
-They angel let the shepherds know the place where they could find Him-in the city of David, which is Bethlehem.
-And that He was the Savior, Christ the Lord that was born on that day.
-They were told to look for the babe wrapped in swaddling clothes lying in a manger.
-Suddenly a multitude of the heavenly host appeared with that angel giving praise and glory saying
+They went with haste and found Mary and Joseph with their babe lying in a manger.
+When they had seen with their own eyes, they began spreading this Good News of this child to others (2:8-17).